Sports, Friday, February 7th

 Burlington moves down from 4A to join the ranks of 3A-5.

-In 1A, things largely remain the same for KILJ-area teams.
+In 8-Player, things largely remain the same for KILJ-area teams.

 - English Valleys, North English